-More important than looks though, the “Swelltech Truck System” enables one of the closest riding experience to surfing on the market, with a 360º rotation capability that enables the rider to point the board in any direction.
+More important than the boards’ looks, the “Swelltech Truck System” enables one of the closest riding experience to

 The front truck is loaded with both external springs for hard carving and internal springs for stability in pumping.
 It comes with wedged risers that tilt the truck backward, resulting in smoother rail to rail transitions and high pumping efficiency.

 The front truck allows free movement of the front of the board, while the back truck, a regular, narrower reverse kingpin truck, acts like surfboard fins, i.e. providing a stable pivot while the front spins freely.

 On a SwellTech SurfSkate, you gain momentum through back foot pressure (vs front foot on some other surf skateboards) which is similar to surfing.